 One-week is enough to see Bulgaria’s main attractions, but if you’re looking to spend more than a day or two in each place, I recommend two-weeks.
 You’ll want to spend at least three full days exploring the ancient city of Sofia, with enough time to head out on a day-trip to Rila Monastery, and two-days Plovdiv exploring the old town, and sampling cheese at the many cafes and restaurants.

-While part of the EU, Bulgaria is not part of the Schengen Agreement, so many long-term travellers from outside Europe head to Bulgaria to break up their 90-days in Schengen areas so they can spend longer in Europe.
+While part of the EU, Bulgaria is not part of the Schengen Agreement (yet!
+This could change soon so click the link <-- to for an update), so many long-term travellers from outside Europe head to Bulgaria to break up their 90-days in Schengen areas so they can spend longer in Europe.

 Citizens of the UK, Australia, USA, Canada, New Zealand, and the rest of Europe are free to roam Bulgaria for a whole 90-days, without it effecting the rest of your Euro-trip.
 A PDF of passport-holders who do/do not need visas is on the Republic Of Bulgaria website.